 - Read General Rules.
 Refer to "Food Safety Recommendations for Acceptable Fair Exhibits" (4-H 712 Jan.
 2000) will be used as a source for all requirements to help make informed safe food preservation exhibits.
 This bulletin is available at the Extension Office. - Open to 4-H members enrolled in Foods & Nutrition.
-All exhibits must have been preserved since the previous year's County Fair. - Recipes and processing methods from the sources below are recommended.
-Recipes must be from current, tested resources listed below AND MUST BE ADJUSTED FOR ALTITUDE based on your processing location, or it will be disqualified.
-Processing methods that will be disqualified include: open kettle canning, oven canning, sun canning, and using electric multi-cookers.
-If using the Presto Precise ® Digital Pressure Canner, please indicate the appliance is used for either water bath or pressure canning. - Untested recipes will be disqualified for food safety reasons.
-Tested recipe sources include: - o K-State Research and Extension Food Preservation publications - Other University Extension Food Preservation publications - o USDA Complete Guide to Home Canning, @2015 - o So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - o Ball® Blue Book Guide to Preserving, Edition 38 - o Ball® Complete Book of Home Preserving, @2024 - o Canning mixes (i.e. Mrs. Wage's, Ball®) - o Pectin manufacturers (i.e. Sure Jell, Ball®) - o KSRE Rapid Response Center Preservation Recipes - o National Center for Home Food Preservation - o Ball® and Kerr - No alcohol should be included as an ingredient in food entries.
+All exhibits must have been preserved since the previous year's County Fair. - Untested recipes will be disqualified for food safety reasons.
+Tested recipe sources include: - K-State Research and Extension Food Preservation publications - o Other University Extension Food Preservation publications - USDA Complete Guide to Home Canning, @2015 - So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - o Ball® Blue Book Guide to Preserving, Edition 38 - o Ball® Complete Book of Home Preserving, @2024 - Canning mixes (i.e. Mrs. Wage's, Ball®) - Pectin manufacturers (i.e. Sure Jell, Ball®) - KSRE Rapid Response Center Preservation Recipes - National Center for Home Food Preservation - Ball® and Kerr - No alcohol should be included as an ingredient in food entries.
 Entries with alcohol in the recipe will be disqualified and not be judged. - There are no safe recommendations to can white peaches or elderberries. - All products must be preserved using current USDA canning recommendations for processing. - Each exhibit must have a complete recipe and instructions attached.
 Recipes must have the exhibitor's name on the card.
 Entries without recipe cards will be dropped one ribbon placing. - Entry cards and recipes are to be attached to the entry.
 Recipes will not be returned. - One exhibit per class.
 The exhibit shall be in clear standard canning jars with matching brand two-piece lids.
 Use Ball lids on Ball jars/ Kerr lids on Kerr jars etc. Decorative lids are permissible, but fancy padded lids, fabric over wraps, or cozies interfere with the judging process and should not be used.
 Jars must be sealed when entered. - Label each jar/container with a uniform label placed one inch from the base.
 Do not cover the brand name of the jar.
 The label must list: Name, Class Number, Division, Product, Canning Method, Processing Time, Pressure (psi).
 The canned exhibit will not be opened. - Sweet spread must be in a half-pint or pint jar.
 All other products must be in pint or quart jars.
-Note: 12-ounce canning jars are available.
+Note: 12ounce canning jars are available.
 If there is not a USDA-recommended process time for a 12-ounce jar, the recommendation for pint jars may be safely used.